JEBUS

 Jebus just thinks this modern world got his message wrong. his message was simply, “love everybody”.

-major streamers don’t tell us anything about anyone that watches our movie. ao analytics, no marketing data, no opportunity to stay in touch and have a dialogue with our audience.
+major streamers don’t tell us anything about anyone that watches our movie. no analytics, no marketing data, no opportunity to stay in touch and have a dialogue with our audience.

 you (the viewer) are only able to watch it as long as you’re subscribed to their platform and giving them money every month.